Why did your eye doctor prescribe ‘low plus lenses’ for your child?

 These are most common reasons for an eye doctor to recommend low plus lenses:

-- Long-sighted.
-Although many long-sighted children can see clearly without glasses, their eyes are forced to work harder to obtain clear vision— often leading to fatigue.
+- Farsightedness.
+Although many farsighted children can see clearly without glasses, their eyes are forced to work harder to obtain clear vision— often leading to fatigue.
 Low plus lenses provide the child with clear and comfortable vision, and reduce the amount of effort needed to maintain clear vision.

 Low plus lenses can be prescribed either as a single vision lens, where the lens contains a single power for either distance or near vision, or as a multifocal, where the lens contains various powers for both distance and near vision.